Phonganbundau/MyCoin/README.md

 References: https://naivecoinstake.learn.uno/

-Based on this tutorial, I built some more functions, api path and UI using Reactjs.
+Based on this tutorial, I built some more functions, api path and self-build UI using Reactjs.

 Run Back-end: